ibexa/documentation-developer/docs/personalization/recommendation_integration.md

 ## Non-blocking loading in the background

-If the website is implemented in a language that supports multithreading or non-blocking I/O, the recommendation request can start just after the browser request is received.
+If the website is implemented in a language that supports multithreading or non-blocking I/O, the recommendation request can start right after the browser request is received.
 The page generation and the recommendation requests are accomplished in parallel.
 By combining this idea with the previous solution and placing the recommendation